Ready-Made Google Sheets (SPREADSHEETS) Templates

 No, Google does not offer a desktop version of either Docs or Sheets that would run outside of a browser.
 But there might be some third-party applications that could do that, but seeking them here amounts to an app recommendation request, which is off-topic.

-How to create and view a file in Google Sheets?
+How to Create a File in Google Sheets?

 On your Android phone or tablet, open the Google Docs, Sheets, or Slides app.